Free · Fast · Privacy-first

 Minify CSS for WordPress

-WordPress themes and plugins often ship with unminified CSS, slowing your site's load time and hurting PageSpeed Insights scores.
-FixTools lets you minify any WordPress stylesheet instantly — no plugin needed, no server access required.
+WordPress themes and plugins often ship with unminified CSS, slowing your site's load time and dragging down PageSpeed Insights scores.

 Cost